students-pitchfork

 The Cronkite School uses the ASU Scholarship Universe platform to list scholarships made possible by the generous donations of Cronkite alumni, local media companies and organizations, and other benefactors who want to help Cronkite students complete their education.

-The Cronkite Scholarship General Application opens on November 1 and closes on January 31.
-All continuing on-campus undergraduate and graduate students should apply first to the Cronkite Scholarship Common Application, then use the ASU Scholarship Universe platform to review matches to other available Cronkite Scholarship opportunities based on various student eligibility criteria.
+The Cronkite Scholarship General Application opens on Nov.
+1 and closes Jan, 31.
+All continuing students should apply first to the Cronkite Scholarship Common Application, then use the ASU Scholarship Universe platform to review matches to other available Cronkite Scholarship opportunities based on various student eligibility criteria.